NixOS/nix-pills/pills/17-nixpkgs-overriding-packages.md

 build(pkgs.P)
 ```

-Given `pkgs.P` depends on `pkgs.graphviz`, it's easy to build `P` with the replaced graphviz.
+Given `pkgs.P` depends on `pkgs.graphviz`, it's easy to build `P` with the replaced `graphviz`.
 In a pure functional language it's not that easy because you can assign to variables only once.

 ## Fixed point